rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 Note: Installing RhoStudio as a plugin for Eclipse is currently disabled.
 RhoSimulator, which comes with RhoStudio for Mac and Windows, does not work with Linux.

-## Next Step: Setup Native SDKs
-If you are planning on building your RhoMobile application locally on your development machine you will need the SDKs for the platform you want to build your app on.
-These instructions are found [here](nativesdksetup).